tyrelh/personal-site-nextjs/posts/resources-2022.md

 author: "Tyrel Delaney"
 excerpt: "Here are the resouces I got value from in 2023.
 Topics include kids, devops, web dev, and some hardware stuff."
 hero: "/images/posts/resources-2022-hero.jpg"
-tags: "devops nextjs hardware raspberry-pi synology children"
+tags: "devops nextjs hardware raspberry-pi synology kids"
 ---

 # Resources I Found Valuable in 2022

-#devops #nextjs #hardware #raspberry-pi #synology #children

 My defining event in 2022 was the birth of our first child in Dec 2022.